 Prime Minister: Shinzo Abe

-The mission of the 2017 Summit is "Building the Foundations of Renewed Trust".
-The agenda is based on three fundamental pillars: 1) citizen safety; 2) economic, environmental and social sustainability and the reduction of inequalities; 3) innovation, skills and labor in the age of the Next Production Revolution.
+The mission of the G7 Summit was "Building the Foundations of Renewed Trust".
+The agenda was based on three fundamental pillars: 1) citizen safety; 2) economic, environmental and social sustainability and the reduction of inequalities; 3) innovation, skills and labor in the age of the Next Production Revolution.

 At the G7 Summit in Taormina cutting-edge technologies, selected through a public tender held by the Italian government, have been showcased.
 The aim was to highlight Italian innovation at an international level.
 The project was linked to the G7 Innovation Week that was held in Turin at the end of September, during which the Ministerial Meetings of Industry, Science and Labor took place.
 Around town, trees with fingerprint biometric recognition have been placed, allowing people to recharge tablets and smartphones.
 Totems installed at the main mobility junctions reduced pollutants in the air and provided real-time information through a synchronization with the “G7 Experience” WebAPP available to delegates and journalists.
 Another highlight included a production process developed by a Sicilian startup that produces fabrics by recycling the scraps of orange skins.
 These examples and more of “Made in Italy innovation” have been successfully showcased during the Summit.